du82/unfathoming/content/archive/2024/telegram-analysis.md

 * **Productivity and Entertainment Center:** A well thought out mixture of practical and leisure functionalities, from contact sharing and in-app games to an innovative payment processing system.

 ## Security and Privacy
+Telegram has a checkered history with security and privacy.
+The app has been criticized for its use of custom-built cryptography and its cooperation with authoritarian regimes.
+Telegram has end-to-end encryption, but it is severely limited in scope and only available in secret chats.
+The app has also been criticized for its lack of transparency and accountability in handling user data.

 ## Cross-platform Experience